jfspps/howtos/Git/MergingAndDiff.md

 The numbers stated are actually ```stage numbers```:

 0. Any non-conflicted file
-1. Merge base (Git saves this new project file to the working directory on behalf of the user)
+1. New/updated project file (in the working directory) as a result of the merge
 2. Target file
 3. Source file